Google Glass Helps Kids With Autism Read Facial Expressions

 The Stanford University School of Medicine consistently ranks among the nation's top medical schools, integrating research, medical education, patient care and community service.
 For more news about the school, please visit http://med.stanford.edu/school.html.
 The medical school is part of Stanford Medicine, which includes Stanford Health Care and Lucile Packard Children's Hospital Stanford.
 For information about all three, please visit http://med.stanford.edu.

-*News Release by Stanford Medicine: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Stanford Medicine.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.